-6 Things You Learn From Traveling That You Can’t Learn In a Classroom
+6 Things You Learn From Travelling That You Can’t Learn In a Classroom

 Buddha once said the journey is more important than the destination.
-But Buddha was never on 12-hour bus ride with a crying baby.
+But Buddha was never on a 12-hour bus ride with a crying baby.
 Planes, trains, buses, boats - they’re all great places to take a snooze.
 However, they all beg the question: should you lean your head on the window, on your hands, on the person next to you?
 Sleeping in a chair is an art, and backpackers are the virtuosos.

 You'll become impressively good at making small talk, and often will find you're out of the small talk and into the DMCs (deep meaningful conversations) within five minutes of meeting people.
 Hostel workers, bartenders, fellow solo travellers, the guy sat next to you on the bus, you'll find yourself with almost too many friends when travelling; the only problem is trying to remember all of their names.

-4. How to Survive On Peanut Butter and Ramen
+4. How To Survive On Peanut Butter & Ramen

 Soon after moving to Sydney, I learned that some trains go where I want to go…and others do not.
 Public transportation maps are a lot like chemistry diagrams in that I have absolutely no idea what they mean.
 But despite the inevitable, unexpected detours you’ll take when you travel to a new city, eventually the numbers and letters start making more sense and becoming less reminiscent of hieroglyphics.

 No one wants to hear about that time you aced your algebra test, except for maybe your mom.
 But the time paddled through the rice paddies, then gambled with the locals all night on VietnamIntro, that’s a better story.
-Everyone loves a crazy tale, but the adventure isn’t in any classroom, it’s on Volcano’s in Bali, down street markets in Bangkok, at the beaches in Sydney, and hidden tunnels in Vietnam.
-It’s out there, go find it!
+Everyone loves a crazy tale, but the adventure isn’t in any classroom, it’s on volcanoes in Bali, down street markets in Bangkok, at the beaches in Sydney, and in hidden tunnels in Vietnam.
+It’s out there, you just have to go find it!

-If the classroom is starting to feel stale, maybe it’s time you take a break from studies to go learn something.
-And we think you might have a little fun while you do.
-Visit https://www.introtravel.com/ to get your adventure started!
+If the classroom is starting to feel stale, maybe it’s time you take a break from studies to go learn something real... and have a lot of fun whilst doing so.
+From Australia to Asia, check out our trips here!